 The 5 Year Program is a means of scheduling projects in the county’s Long Range Transportation Plan.
 Since most highway projects take several years of study and engineering to properly address roadway design, drainage, environmental, municipal and public coordination issues, the implementation of the 5-Year Program is a continual process, like an assembly line.

 The program is fiscally constrained by the revenue expected to be available.
-Lake County uses funds from five tax sources to accomplish highway projects: County Highway Tax, County Bridge Tax, Matching Tax, Motor Fuel Tax and 0.25% Sales Tax for Transportation and Public Safety.
+Lake County uses funds from five tax sources to accomplish highway projects: County Highway Tax, County Bridge Tax, Matching Tax, Motor Fuel Tax and 0.25% Sales Tax for Transportation.
 In addition, some project costs are shared by federal, state and local governments, townships and developers.

 Lake County tries to preserve the existing highway system and modernize its operation before allocating capital resources for expansion.
 Some projects are designed to address traffic flow problems associated with peak travel times (about 20% of the daily traffic), while others provide benefits to all daily highway users.
 Projects which are already under construction and for which funds will be paid out during the current fiscal year are also included.